ys7yoo/PiTutorial/README.md

         sudo adduser [ID YOU WANT] sudo
         ```

         Here, "sudo" is a special command (only for administrators) to change or set critical settings.
+Any sudo command requires authentification based on the password of the current your.